TwBurn/cdi-docs/cdisys.md

 char *srqcmem(bytecount, memtype)
 int bytecount,          /* Size of memory to allocate */
-    memtype:            /* Type of memory to a11ocate */
+    memtype:            /* Type of memory to allocate */
 ```

 `srqcmem()` is a direct hook into the OS-9 `F$SRqCMem` system call.
 The specified `bytecount` will be rounded to a system-defined block size.
 A size of `0xffffffff` will obtain the largest contiguous block of free memory in the system. `memtype` indicates the specific type of memory to allocate.